In England, Wales and Scotland, the offences and penalties are as follows.

 Adverse reaction reporting

-Failure to report an adverse reaction or a microchip that has failed is punishable on conviction by a fine of up to level 2 on the standard scale (currently £500).
+Failure to report an adverse reaction or a microchip that has failed is punishable on conviction by a fine of up to level 2 on the standard scale (currently £500) in England, Wales and Scotland.
 This requirement applies to anyone who becomes aware of an adverse reaction relating to microchips, not just veterinary surgeons.
 However, in the case of adverse reactions relating to suffering or pathology, veterinary advice should be sought before reporting.